comment option not appearing

 Do others share Marilyn's intuition that having to click through to the single post is confusing?

-#7 Updated by Laurie Hurson almost 2 years ago
+#7 Updated by Laurie Hurson over 2 years ago

 I think that clicking through to a single post, or clicking the "# replies", is a standard for commenting in WordPress and probably doesn't need to be mare more clear on the blog itself.
 Moreover, I don't think we should change or alter this behavior since this is consistent across all of WordPress/the Commons and students will need to figure it out eventually.
 Directions for commenting could be added to documentation in the updated help or teaching on the commons site.